AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-raise-hand-and-reactions.md

 description: Learn how Instructors and Learners use the raise hand and reactions features to interact during a Live Hub session.
 ---

-# About raise hand and reactions in Live Hub
+# About raise hand and reactions

 Instructors and participants can use the raise hand and reactions features to interact during a Live Hub session.
 Learners raise their hands to signal that they want to speak, and send reactions to give quick, non-verbal feedback.
 Instructors can view reactions and raised hands in real time to manage participation, all without interrupting the session flow.